-Safeguarding arrangements in the school/college are underpinned by the 2 key principles:
+Safeguarding arrangements in the school are underpinned by the 2 key principles:

 - Everyone who comes in to contact with children and their families has a role to play in safeguarding children.
-All Governors, staff, trainees and volunteers have a responsibility and role to identify concerns, share information appropriately and take prompt action.
+All Governors, Trustees and or Proprietors, staff, supply staff, trainees and volunteers have a responsibility and role to identify concerns, share information appropriately and take prompt action.
 Staff members will maintain an attitude of "it could happen here" where safeguarding is concerned. - When concerned about the welfare of a child, staff will always act in the best interests of the child.
-The school/college operates a child centred approach taking into account children's views and voices.
-The child's wishes and feelings will be taken into account when determining what action to take and services to provide to protect individuals children through ensuring there are systems in place for children to express their views and give feedback.
+The school operates a child centred approach taking into account children's views and voices.
+The child's wishes and feelings will be taken into account when determining what action to take and services to provide to protect individual children through ensuring there are systems in place for children to express their views and give feedback.